-No image which has already won a photographic competition can be entered.
+No image which has won the title of Overall Winner of a photographic competition can be entered.

 The competition is open to anyone except:

-For the purposes of this competition a Food Blogger is deemed to be a person writing about food who features their work online on a regular basis.
+For the purposes of this competition a Food Influencer is deemed to be a person writing about food who features their work online on a regular basis.